frank0ch0a/HackerNewsIOSExample/README.md

 # HackerNewsIOSExample

-Test base in following requeriments:
+Test based in following requeriments:

 - On startup, and when the listview is pulled down to refresh, the app should connect to this API which shows recently posted articles on Hacker News